- Why was this program set up?

 There are two distinct categories:

-- If you are a sole proprietor or a decision-maker in a firm engaged in providing standalone engineering or geoscience consulting services, you are not insured for those services.
+- If you are a decision-maker in a firm engaged in providing standalone engineering or geoscience consulting services, you are not insured for those services.
 A “decision-maker” is any director, officer, or sole proprietor of an entity, or any associate or shareholder who holds more than 10 per cent of the shares (or shares that include voting rights) of an entity.
 You should be protected under conventional professional liability insurance available in the marketplace.

 - If you are a decision-maker in a non-consulting firm or another entity that constructs, manufactures, installs, fabricates, or engages in some other activity, you, as a decision- maker, are not insured for those services, with one exception.
 The program will respond if you had a role as a designer in the product produced by your firm and a claim relates specifically to the product’s design.